Fun Fine Motor Hole Punch Activities for Preschool to use all year

 Use different colors of paper for more open-ended creative fun.
 There are many ways to use the strips.

-- Staple a strip to make a bracelet.
+- Staple a strip to make a hole punch bracelet.

 - Attach multiple strips together to make a headband